BITE necks come in two versions, with narrow and wide string nuts. You can combine any of those with Punch and Jawbone bodies as you like.

 So we went one step further and started looking for a sustainable solution from Austrian forests and experimenting with different woods and thermal modification processes.
 We finally found what we were looking for right in our backyard, the Vienna Woods: Robinia pseudoacacia, commonly known as black locust or false acacia.

 Black locust is the only European wood in durability class 1/2 according to DIN EN 350-2 (DIN 68 364), it is the hardest Austrian wood species, harder than American rock maple.
-In the core parameters modulus of rapture, elastic modulus and crushing strength, black locust even exceeds rosewood.
+In the core parameters modulus of rupture, elastic modulus and crushing strength, black locust even exceeds rosewood.

 Black locust is rich in natural oils and through a gentle steaming process it obtains that nice dark color tone without damage to the cell structure - this all makes black locust the ideal rosewood substitute.